Principle Investigator

 Luella Soranson Way

-Luella is a second-year undergraduate double majoring in Psychology and Cognitive Science with a minor in East Asian Language and Culture.
+Luella is a third-year undergraduate double majoring in Psychology and Cognitive Science with a minor in East Asian Language and Culture.
 Currently on the pre-med track, she has previously completed her own independent research on Selective Mutism in bilingual and immigrant children.
 Her journey in the clinical setting has so far focused on employing Parent-Child Interaction Therapy adapted for children with Selective Mutism.
 An aspiring clinical psychologist, Luella volunteers weekly at a local elementary school, leading science lessons for a second-grade class to gain more experience working with children.
 Luella’s research interests pertain to adolescent anxiety, bilingualism, and the connection between parenting styles and infant attachment.
 In her free time, she enjoys hiking, trying new restaurants around LA, and surfing!

 Undergraduate Research Assistant